elliott-steven/ecommerce-backend/README.md

 WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete data in my database
 ```

+## Installation

+Running 'npm install' in the source directory will install required prerequisites.

+Once you have the database created, you can seed it by running "npm run seed".

+Next, run "npm start"